corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

   - Demo view
   - BONUS: OAuth for Google Signin

+Phase 2: Profiles (1 Day)
+  - Per user

-Phase 2: Tasks Main View (2 Days)
+Phase 3: Tasks Main View (4 Days)
   - Tasks can be created, edited, deleted and marked as done or not done
   - Key feature: Enter key creates new tasks
-  - BONUS: Adding a ':' makes a task into a Section heading instead
-  - BONUS: Tasks can be dragged and dropped.
-  - BONUS: Keyboard shortcuts

-Phase 3: Tasks Detail View (2 Days)
   - On click, render new component that splits the screen with Task Main View
   - Detail view allows adding additional information to task
   - Detail view can specify a due date
   - Add Project label to task.
 Sort by Project Label

   - BONUS: Change section heading of task
+  - BONUS: Adding a ':' makes a task into a Section heading instead
+  - BONUS: Tasks can be dragged and dropped.
+  - BONUS: Keyboard shortcuts

 Phase 4: Projects (1 Day)
-  - Reload task list by project
+  - Reload task list, organized by project

-Phase 5: Profiles (1 Day)
-  - Per user
+  - Has Many and Belongs to Database relationships

-Phase 6: Comments & Calendar & Teams (0.5 Day)
+Phase 5: Comments & Calendar & Teams (0.5 Day)
   - Team selection works like Project selection

-Phase 7: Cleanup and Seeding of Data (0.5 Days)
+Phase 6: Seed Database (0.5 Days)

 Total: 9 Work Days.